bozdoz/wp-plugin-leaflet-map/readme.txt

 * Can I add geojson?

-Yes, just give it a source URL: `[leaflet-geojson src="https://example.com/path/to.geojson"]`
+Yes, just give it a source URL: `[leaflet-geojson src="https://example.com/path/to.geojson"]` It will also support leaflet geojson styles or geojson.io styles.

 * Can I add a message to a marker?